amsantac/amsantac-site/_posts/2015-09-05-stacking-R.md

 outDF <- stackImgTable4csv(path, years)
 ```
 <br>
 Then we can write the ouput data frame to a CSV file that will be loaded into CLASlite.
 For the `write.csv` function, we must enter the data to be written and the name of the ouput file (e.g., "stack_2000_2014.csv").
-We also need (and this is quite important for the CSV file to be read by CLASlite correctly) to indicate that the row names must not be written and that the character strings must not be surrounded by double quotes in the ouput file.
+We also have to indicate that the row names must not be written and that the character strings must not be surrounded by double quotes in the ouput file.
+This is quite important for the CSV file to be read correctly by CLASlite:

 ```
 write.csv(outDF, file = "stack_2000_2014.csv", row.names = FALSE, quote = FALSE)
 ```
 <br>
 Finally we can go back to CLASlite and use the CSV file that we just created.
 Open CLASlite and click "Tools" - "Prepare Landsat".
 Select "Batch Process" and click the "Load File" button to browse and select the output CSV file created previously.
 Finally click the "Stack" button.
-As a result of the stacking process, you should find raw and therm files in each image folder:
+As a result of the stacking process, you should find raw and thermal files in each image folder:

 <img src="/images/2015-09-05-stacking-R-fig-4.png" alt="Output folder" title="Ouput folder" style="width:800px">